ArturoDelgadoG/ArturoDelgadoG/README.md

 - 👋 Hi, I’m @ArturoDelgadoG
 - 👀 I’m interested in ...
-Math, Data Science and Data analytics and Medical Physics
+Math, Data Science and Data analytics
 - 🌱 I’m currently learning ...
 Data Science and Data analytics
 - 💞️ I’m looking to collaborate on ...
 Data Analyst or Data Science company
 - 📫 How to reach me ... email: ja.delgadogranados@gmail.com